USDA-ARS-GBRU/itsxpress/README.rst

 #####

-**This is the end of life version 1 of q2_itsxpress and the command line version of ITSxpress.
+**This is the end of life version 1 TSxpress.
-The new version 2 of ITSxpress, has the Qiime2 plugin built in with command line version of ITSxpress.
+The new version 2 of ITSxpress, has the Qiime2 plugin built in with the command line version of ITSxpress.
 See master branch of ITSxpress.**

 #####